ahmetgursuarslan/MedicineAssistant/README.md

 Swagger UI (if enabled at runtime): `http://localhost:3000/api-docs`

+## 📄 Accessing OpenAPI (Swagger) UI

+Once the application is running (e.g., via `npm start` or `docker compose up`):

+-   **Default URL:** Open your browser and navigate to `http://localhost:3000/api-docs`.
+-   **Custom Port:** If you've configured the application to run on a different port (e.g., by setting the `PORT` environment variable), adjust the URL accordingly (e.g., `http://localhost:3001/api-docs`).

+This interactive documentation allows you to explore the API endpoints, their parameters, and expected responses.

 ### 🐳 Run with Docker (recommended)

 1) Create your env file by copying `.env.example` to `.env` and adjust values if needed.